apoorvpatne10/cppsecrets-worksamples/Script 1 : Sending email via command line/readme.md

 ```
 user@user:~/Desktop$ python my_script.py "The subject body" "message.docx"
+Email sent!
+Email sent!
 ```

 This will send the message to all the email ids specified in the contacts.txt file.
+In this case there were only 2 emails.